andrewbackes/andrewbackes/_posts/2017-06-05-building-a-patio.md

 ![dirt](/assets/images/patio/dirt1.jpg)

 Another weekend at Home Depot.
 Took nearly all day just to load them up and then out again once I got home.
-Plus the suspention on the SUV was dangerously compressed:
+Plus the suspension on the SUV was dangerously compressed:

 ![pavers](/assets/images/patio/pavers0.jpg)